 - Seller can pay up to 6% of your closing costs.
 It is possible to have an FHA loan with very little out of pocket.

 - Co-borrowers who do not live in the home can sign onto the mortgage.

-To qualify for an FHA loan, here are the steps you need to follow:
+To qualify for FHA loans, here are the steps you need to follow: